 1. Chop the onions.
 Heat 1 tablespoon of the oil in a medium pot over medium heat for about 45 seconds, then add in the coriander and cumin seeds and cook the spices for about 1 minute.
 Then add in the onion, garlic, ginger, and red pepper flakes.
 Toss, cover, and cook for about 5 minutes, stirring once or twice.

 2. Add in the curry powder, cumin powder, canned tomatoes, and salt.
 Stir well and smash the tomatoes a bit with a fork or potato smasher, to break up their canny texture.
-Then, add in the okra (you could just dump them in the pot, as is, or break them in half for bite sized pieces that will be easier to eat).
+Then, add in the okra (you could just dump them in the pot, as is, or roughly chop them for bite sized pieces that will be easier to eat -- I prefer the latter).
 Coat the okra completely with the tomato sauce.
-Cover the pot and let this sauce simmer over low to medium heat for 10-12 minutes or until okra reaches your desired texture, stirring intermittently.
+Cover the pot and let this sauce simmer over low to medium heat for 10-12 minutes or until the okra reaches your desired texture, stirring intermittently.